Roqum/roqum.github.io/content/en/devlog/Devlog3_CBE.md

 As recommended by Epic, I initialize my starting attributes using instant `GameplayEffects` - specifically, three separate ones for Primary, Secondary, and Vital attributes.

 Each of these `GameplayEffects` contains a modifier for the relevant attributes.
 For the Primary Attributes, I’m using scalable float values as modifiers.
-However, for the Secondary and Vital Attributes, the `Modifier Type` is set to `Custom Calculation Class.` This means the attribute values are calculated at runtime by a custom C++ class instead of using a fixed value.
+However, for the Secondary and Vital Attributes, the `Modifier Type` is set to `Custom Calculation Class`.
+This means the attribute values are calculated at runtime by a custom C++ class instead of using a fixed value.
 To be able to select a class for my attribute calculation, I created a class derived from **UGameplayModMagnitudeCalculation (ModMagCalc or MMC)**.
 The key advantage of using a `ModMagCalc` is that it allows me to capture any other attributes from the source and/or target `AbilitySystemComponent` and include them in the output calculation.

 Here’s an example of how I calculate the `MaxHealth` attribute based on several primary attributes: